VictorAChang/employee_retention_IBM/README.md

 <b style="font-size: 125%;"> Actionable Insights </b>

-Based on expected trends:
-•	Employees with less tenure, lower salaries, and poor job satisfaction are most likely to leave.
-•	Work-life balance and career development opportunities are consistent drivers of retention.
+Based on the trends observed through descriptive and diagnostic analytics, employees with shorter tenure, lower salaries, and reduced job satisfaction are most likely to leave the organization.
+These findings are supported by the data, which show that turnover rates are especially high among employees with low satisfaction scores and minimal time at the company.
+Additionally, salary plays a significant role: those earning lower wages are far more likely to depart, while higher earning employees rarely leave.
+Beyond compensation, diagnostic insights suggest that non-financial factors such as work life balance and opportunities for career development are key drivers of retention.
+When employees perceive limited growth potential or experience burnout due to poor work life integration, they are more inclined to seek opportunities elsewhere.
+These factors emphasize the importance of not only improving pay structures but also fostering a supportive and growth oriented work environment to reduce attrition.

 <b style="font-size: 125%;"> Solutions and Strategies </b>

-Recommendations include:
-•	Implement targeted retention strategies such as mentorship for new employees.
-•	Increase transparency around career progression and provide continuous learning.
-•	Use predictive analytics models to identify at-risk employees early and intervene (SHRM, 2022).
+To enhance employee retention, organizations should implement mentorship programs and increase transparency around career progression through continuous learning.
+Mentorship helps new hires feel supported and integrated, significantly reducing early stage turnover.
+Companies that offer structured mentoring report stronger engagement and retention outcomes, as these programs build trust, foster a sense of belonging, and accelerate employee development (Herbert, 2025; Ward, 2024).

+In parallel, increasing transparency around learning and advancement opportunities, such as through onboarding support, skill building resources, or clearly defined development tracks, empower employees to take ownership of their growth.
+When workers feel invested in and understand how they can progress, they are more likely to stay committed to the organization.
+These strategies directly address common causes of turnover such as low satisfaction, limited support, and unclear growth paths.

 <h1 style="text-align:center;"> Communication </h1>